Kost927/react-country-flags-select/README.md

 # react-country-flags-select

-A customizable SVG flags select component and standalone SVG flags components are provided by this React library.
+A customizable SVG flags select component and standalone SVG flags components are provided by this React component.

 ## Live demo example